 MOSS is a five (5) piece original Rock, Pop & Blues Band with a sound reminiscent of the 1970’s.
-MOSS writes social / political songs aimed to get messages important to them out there and they love to see you groove.
+MOSS writes social / political songs aimed to get messages important to them out there to promote thought and discussion but they also love to see you groove..

-The groundswell of privileged people WITHOUT obstacles simply because of their race, religion, disability, gender or gender identity are giving a damn and got the backs of those who have been cruelly displaced and rejected by social injustices.
+There’s groundswell of privileged people WITHOUT obstacles simply because of their race, religion, disability, gender or gender identify, giving a damn and have got the backs of those who have been cruelly excluded and rejected by social injustices.

 Decades ago, the people we saw protesting were predominantly the very people who were crying out for a better life and to be recognised as equal in their humanity.
-Now we see those privileged people nailing their colours to the mast and standing with those who have been for so long holding the placards by themselves.
-“WE’RE FINDING OUT JUST WHO WE ARE, LET’S GIVE A DAMN AUSTRALIA!”
+Now we see privileged people who once stood silently watching, nailing their colours to the mast and standing with those who have been for so long holding the placards by themselves.

 Mark Simpkin: Guitar / Backing Vocals (Bio)

 Ian (NED) Kelly: Guitar, Keyboards / Backing Vocals (Bio)

 WHAT DO THEY SAY ABOUT US?